Cudham: History

 Cudham church, dedicated to St Peter and St Paul, is mentioned in the Domesday Book.

-Lord Simon de Manning, a former Lord of the Manor for Kevington, London, and holder of the land which now includes Cudham, was a Grandson of Rudolph de Manning, Count Palatine, (who, married Elgida, aunt to King Harold I, (Harold Harefoot), of England); he was the royal Standard Bearer to King Richard the Lionheart, who carried the royal Standard to Jerusalem in 1190, during the First Crusade.
+Lord Simon de Manning, a former Lord of the Manor for Kevington, and holder of the land which now includes Cudham, was a Grandson of Rudolph de Manning, Count Palatine, (who, married Elgida, aunt to King Harold I, (Harold Harefoot), of England); he was the royal Standard Bearer to King Richard the Lionheart, who carried the royal Standard to Jerusalem in 1190, during the First Crusade.
 In England, the forms Earl Palatine and Palatine Earldom are preferred.

 The Blacksmith's Arms, originally a 17th-century farmhouse, has memorabilia relating to the music hall artiste known as "Little Tich".
-Cudham was part of Bromley Rural District from 1894 and Orpington Urban District from 1934 to 1965.
+The civil parish was part of Bromley Rural District from 1894, on 1 April 1934 the parish was abolished and merged with Orpington and became part of Orpington Urban District.
+At the 1931 census (the last before the abolition of the parish), Cudham had a population of 3731.
 The village was therefore part of Kent (and administered by Kent County Council) until the creation of Greater London on 1 April 1965.
 Cudham Recreation Ground, behind the church and pub, is home to Cudham Wyse Cricket Club, which was formed in 1965.